 is the expected receive signal power indicated in the UL Target Receive Power subfield in the User Info field in the Trigger frame or the UL Target Receive Power subfield in the TRS Control field (TBD).

-A STA includes its UL power headroom in the EHT TB PPDU following the rules defined in 35.x (Non-AP STA behavior for UL MU operation) (TBD).
+A STA includes its UL power headroom in the EHT TB PPDU following the rules defined in 35.4.2.3 (Non-AP STA behavior for UL MU operation).

 36.3.17.2 EHT beamforming feedback matrix V - 1 TBD [1-None] POC: Edward